SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 The ``DataManager`` class has a stored property called ``data``, which is initialized with a new, empty array of ``String`` values.
-Although the rest of its functionality is not shown, the purpose of this ``DataManager`` class is to manage and provide access to this array of ``String`` data.
+Although the rest of its functionality isn't shown, the purpose of this ``DataManager`` class is to manage and provide access to this array of ``String`` data.